mwyvr/rid/README.md

 ## Acknowledgments

-Much of this package was based on [rs/xid](https://github.com/rs/xid), which itself was inspired by [MongoDB](https://docs.mongodb.com/manual/reference/method/ObjectId/).
+Much of this package was based on [rs/xid](https://github.com/rs/xid), which offers a globally-unique ID, which itself was inspired by [MongoDB](https://docs.mongodb.com/manual/reference/method/ObjectId/).

-[oklog/ulid](https://github.com/oklog/ulid)'s use of millisecond-resolution timestamps was a good fit; independently also came to choose [Crockford's Base32 character set](https://en.wikipedia.org/wiki/Base32#Crockford's_Base32) over unsortable schemes like [Z-Base32](https://en.wikipedia.org/wiki/Base32#z-base-32) or the purposefully random [HashIDs](https://github.com/speps/go-hashids).
+[oklog/ulid](https://github.com/oklog/ulid)'s use of millisecond-resolution timestamps was a good fit; independently, also came to choose [Crockford's Base32 character set](https://en.wikipedia.org/wiki/Base32#Crockford's_Base32) over unsortable schemes like [Z-Base32](https://en.wikipedia.org/wiki/Base32#z-base-32) or the purposefully random [HashIDs](https://github.com/speps/go-hashids).